coredns/unbound/README.md

 The internal (RR) answer cache of Unbound is disabled, so you may want to use the *cache* plugin.

+Libunbound can be configured via (a subset of) options, currently the following are set:

+* `msg-cache-size`, set to 0
+* `rrset-cache-size`, set to 0

 ## Syntax

 ~~~